bwagner2-git/bwagner2-git.github.io/lab10.md

 <br>
 Does your obstacle avoidance code always work?
 If not, what can you do to minimize crashes or (may be) prevent them completely?
 <br>
 The obstacle avoidance code seems to be pretty reliable when I simulate it.
 However, it does seem to eventually settle into a repeating pattern that does aviod obstacles but is less interesting.
 To avoid entering into this repeating pattern, I could add in some randomness into the amount that it turns when it gets to a wall.
+I thinkg that the 90 degree turns works well for maps with right edges.
+It could be the case that it there were smooth edges, then the robot would rotate past exits out of whatever crevise it was trapped in and would get stuck.

 <br>